puti-projects/puti/README_EN.md

 - Golang 1.13+ (Build using modules)
 - MySQL

-This project uses Go Modules, so it is recommended to use Go 1.13 or above; The project does not rely on Web Server such as Nginx, but you can configure and use Nginx.
+This project uses Go Modules, so it is recommended to use Go 1.13 or above.

+The project does not rely on Web Server such as Nginx, and automatic HTTPS is enabled by default to obtain Let's Encrypt certificates.
+Also you can configure and use Nginx.

 ## Features